gyowanny/redsand/README.md

 Story   |
 --------|
-Store user activity in a table |
+Store user activity in database.
+Make it configurable |
-Add user password expiration policy |
+Password expiration policy |
-Add user password reset.
-Useful for app features like 'Forgot your password' |
+Forgot your password feature.
+Reset password |
 User activation via email with a link.
 Make it capable to use email API services like Mailgun(https://www.npmjs.com/package/mailgun-js), Mailchimp. *Mental note:* Use queue for background processing https://rethinkdb.com/docs/publish-subscribe/javascript/ |
+Spike to use ExpressJS Passport to manage user identity |
+Give users the option to receive the token encrypted.
+Activate through configuration |